 On the seventh day of battle the Israelites slew 100,000 footmen in the Syrian army (1Kings 20:29).
 The remnants of the Syrian army then fled to Aphek.
 After entering Aphek the city's wall fell and killed 27,000 (27 x 1000) of the remaining troops, thus assuring Ahab's victory (verse 30).

-The number twenty-seven is linked to the shortest reign of any King of Israel or Judah.
-Zimri, in the 27th year of Judah's King Asa (885 B.C.), murdered King Elah of Israel and assumed the throne (1Kings 16:9 - 10).
+The number 27 is linked to the shortest reign of any King of Israel or Judah.
+Zimri, in the twenty-seventh year of Judah's King Asa (885 B.C.), murdered King Elah of Israel and assumed the throne (1Kings 16:9 - 10).
 He then proceeded to murder all the male descendants of Baasha, who had ruled Israel from 908 to 886.

 Zimri's reign of terror and wanton bloodshed, however, did not last long.
 The people, after discovering that Zimri had executed Elah, made Omri Israel's new king (1Kings 16:16).
 After only seven days of rule, Israel trapped Zimri in Tizrah.
 The murderous king, seeing the city was conquered, set his palace on fire and died within its flames.

 Judah's King Azariah, the second longest reign of any king of Judah or Israel at 52 years, co-ruled with his father Amaziah for many years.
-In year 27 of Israel's King Jeroboam II's rule, he finally began to solely govern God's people (2Kings 15:1).
+He began to govern, solely, God's people in year 27 of Israel's King Jeroboam II's rule (2Kings 15:1).
 He is considered one of the better monarchs over Judah.

 The Persian Empire, which held sway over millions of people, is arguably the most powerful empire in the ancient world.
 At its peak, it controlled 2.9 million square miles (7.5 million square kilometers) of land and spanned three continents.
 It lasted for an astonishing 249 years from 549 to 330 B.C.